Tag: <span>Sacred Geometry</span>

 Tracing paper, masking tape, soft pencil and spoon for transferring patterns.
 We might not get this far in one workshop, but you’ll need this for later.

 Coloring patterns might be the best part of the process for some.
-Anything can be used: colored pencils, markers, pastels, paints, etc. It’s totally up to you.
+Anything can be used: colored pencils, markers, pastels, paints, etc. Watercolors are my favorite.
+It’s totally up to you.

 Gallery….